 Comparing the swings in old-versus-new Wills after the election will be illuminating.
 In the meantime, it’s fair to say that Khalil’s notional margin is probably understated by a couple of percentage points.

-Once again the Greens’ performance across the board will affect all electorates.
+Working strongly in favour of the Greens is Ratnam, who enjoys a higher profile than in 2016 after a stint in state parliament, including as party leader.
+And the Greens’ performance across the board will once again affect all electorates.
 Will they match 2022’s national vote, or even beat it?
 Labor’s as well; the ageing state government will likely prove a drag.

-Khalil’s appointment as the first “Special Envoy for Social Cohesion” should raise his profile (which was presumably part of the idea) but could carry risks as he attempts to reconcile his government’s Gaza position with demands of constituents.
+Khalil’s appointment as the first “Special Envoy for Social Cohesion” should raise his profile (which was presumably part of the idea) but could carry risks as he attempts to reconcile his government’s Gaza position with the demands of constituents.

 Might the Liberals’ preference policy revert to pre-2013, perhaps as retribution for Labor preferencing the teals?
 Unlikely, but not impossible, and it would significantly increase the basket of potential Greens gains.